wkoszek/me/source/blog/2016-03-21-ive-got-ipad-pro-yesterday.md

 First thing I wanted to try is to use Pro's screen along with Macbook Air.
-I installed Duet Display and it started to work, but unfortunately I have failed to get an opimal resultion configured.
+I installed Duet Display and it started to work, but unfortunately I have failed to get an optimal resolution configured.
 It has always been blurry and didn't take advantage of the full power of the Retina screen.
 Slightly disappointed.
 Reported the problem to the authors.
 Time will show.

 ## Notes

 This app is kicking.
-Not only one can write, but you can also put drawings along with the text, and everything seems to work seemlessly.
+Not only one can write, but you can also put drawings along with the text, and everything seems to work nicely.
 I haven't been using Notes much yet in my workflow, but I may consider doing so.

 Notes work great in stylus, and if Apple keeps making progress on it, we'll